 Grid tie (also known as grid-intertied or utility-interactive) systems are intended to operate in parallel with an electric utility.

 PRINCIPLES OF OPERATION AND WIRING DIAGRAM

 Several strings of solar panels are paralleled in the combiner that includes fuses or circuit breakers.
 It is desirable although not required to have a separate over-current interrupter for each string.

 One of the two DC busses from the PV array are usually grounded.
 In theory, either buss can be grounded- you need to check your part's manual.
 Most inverters come configured for negative ground, although some panels manufacturers recommend positive ground for higher efficiency.
 The combiner frame or the PV arrays grounding conductor should also bonded to an earth rod.
 A manual DC disconnect switch is required at the place where the cables from the solar array enter the house.
 In U.S. the DC systems in use today can be up to 600V.
-Since it is hard to find UL listed single-pole breakers rated for 600VDC, installers often use a breaker with mulitple poles connected in series.
+Since it is hard to find UL listed single-pole breakers rated for 600VDC, installers often use a breaker with multiple poles connected in series.
 To reduce the possibility of a fire and to protect the system from a damage caused by lightings it is desirable to have a voltage-clamping device, such as a metal oxide varistor (MOV) across the DC buss.